discordeno/discordeno/examples/bigbot/README.md

 The docker compose file includes the discordeno bot and influxdb.
 This will create an environment close to the production environment.

-First, copy the .env.example file, rename it to .env, and fill in the values.
+First, copy the `.env.example` file, rename it to `.env`, and fill in the values.
 Pre-set values can be left to their default value, except for the following:

 > [!IMPORTANT]
 > The following values must be set to enable the docker container to communicate between different parts of your bot, InfluxDB, and RabbitMQ